-On this day in 1892, the famous Dalton Gang attempts the daring daylight robbery of two Coffeyville, Kansas, banks at the same time.
+On October 5, 1892, the famous Dalton Gang attempts the daring daylight robbery of two Coffeyville, Kansas, banks at the same time.
 But if the gang members believed the sheer audacity of their plan would bring them success, they were sadly mistaken.
 Instead, they were nearly all killed by quick-acting townspeople.

 For a year and a half, the Dalton Gang had terrorized the state of Oklahoma, mostly concentrating on train holdups.
 Though the gang had more murders than loot to their credit, they had managed to successfully evade the best efforts of Oklahoma law officers to bring them to justice.
 Perhaps success bred overconfidence, but whatever their reasons, the gang members decided to try their hand at robbing not just one bank, but at robbing the First National and Condon Banks in their old hometown of Coffeyville at the same time.